microsoft/DynamicTelemetry/docs/docs/biggie.md

 ## When you must; only in very serious perf paths, suppress before callstacks

+# Coming Soon

+Points: 1.
+Locks and putting logging in places where performance is preserved

 # The Observer Effect

 The observer effect in physics refers to the phenomenon where the act of